nextauthjs/next-auth-example/README.md

 * The example .env specifies an in-memory SQLite database that does not persist data.
 * SQLite is suitable for development / testing but not for production.
 * The option `?synchronize=true` automatically syncs schema changes to the database.
 It should not be used in production as may result in data loss if there are changes to the schema or to NextAuth.js
-* You can also specify a [TypeORM connection object](https://typeorm.io/#/connection-options) in `pages/api/auth/[...slug.js]` instead of a database URL / connection string.
+* You can also specify a [TypeORM connection object](https://typeorm.io/#/connection-options) in `pages/api/auth/[...nextauth.js]` instead of a database URL / connection string.

-### 3. Configure authentication providers
+### 3. Authentication configuration

 * Review and update options in `pages/api/auth/[...nextauth.js]` as needed.

-* When setting up OAUTH, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{your server}/api/auth/callback/{provider}`.
+* When setting up OAUTH, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.

-  e.g. For Google: `http://localhost:3000/api/auth/callback/google`
+  e.g. For Google OAuth you would use: `http://localhost:3000/api/auth/callback/google`

   A list of configured providers and their callback URLs is available from the endpoint `/api/auth/providers`.
 You can find more information at https://next-auth.js.org/options/providers